Roma Ryan: Loxian language

-Loxian language was used again in Enya's eighth studio album, Dark Sky Island, released on 20 November 2015, on the songs 'The Forge Of Angels' and 'The Loxian Gates'.
-These songs in particular focus on the otherworldly and futuristic tales Ryan uses Loxian for, along with the non-Loxian Astra et Luna.
+Loxian language was used again in Enya's eighth studio album, Dark Sky Island, released on 20 November 2015, on the songs "The Forge of Angels" and "The Loxian Gate."
+These songs focus on the otherworldly and futuristic tales Ryan uses Loxian for, along with the non-Loxian Astra et Luna.

 Solo work

-Ryan has undertaken several projects without Enya, including a book describing the Loxian language called Water Shows the Hidden Heart.
+Ryan has undertaken several projects apart from Enya, including a book describing the Loxian language called Water Shows the Hidden Heart.
 The book also contains poetry and stories written by Ryan.
 "Water Shows the Hidden Heart" was released in two editions: the first edition as a standalone item, shortly after the release of Amarantine in 2005.
 The first edition features a short introduction by Enya.
 The second edition was included on the Deluxe Collector's Edition of Amarantine boxed set in early 2006.
 It omitted Enya's introduction and added colour images, as well as containing a different selection of Ryan's poetry.
 Neither version is in print.

-On 1 September 2017 Ryan published two books, Islands No 2&3: Dark Sky Islands and Little Histories and The Messenger's Origin.
+On 1 September 2017 Ryan published two books of poetry, Islands No 2&3: Dark Sky Islands and Little Histories and The Messenger's Origin.
 The first book focuses on the poetry Ryan wrote for the Enya album, Dark Sky Island.
-The other, a book of poetry, is part of The Loxian Games.
-As of 21 August 2017, several winners of the Loxian Games have received their books and posted photos of the autographed copies on Unity - Enya's official forum.
+The other book is part of The Loxian Games.
+As of 21 August 2017, several winners of the Loxian Games had received their books and posted photos of the autographed copies on Unity - Enya's official forum.
 Enya, Ryan, and her husband all autographed the books presented to the winners.
 The books were published by Valley-dwellers Publishing.

 The Loxian Games and the Unity forum

 Ryan has been the coordinator of two on-line competitions at Enya's official website, enya.com—the First and Second Loxian Games, which have both been completed.
 Ryan announced the games on the official website in August 2008; the first games began on 1 September 2008 and the second games in September of the following year.
 Ryan stated: "The Games are a series of treasure hunts and you can tell by the name that they're based on the Loxian language you heard on Amarantine.
 They are games of riddles and clues and of you, looking for answers.
 As with most treasure hunts – there are prizes to be won.
 As with most treasure hunts you do not know what prize you may have won!"
 The winners for both games had been announced on the official forum, unity.enya.com.
 Enya announced the last winners of the games in a video message from 2017.
-Prior to the closing of the sites, Roma had provided the majority of Aigle's contact with fans on the official website and also communicated periodically on the Unity forum.
-It is uncertain, but possible that the Loxian Games would re-emerge in some form during the era of an upcoming Enya album.
+Prior to the closing of the sites, Ryan had provided the majority of Aigle's contact with fans on the official website and also communicated periodically on the Unity forum.

 Personal life

-Ryan and her husband have two daughters, Ebony and Persia, who also contributed artwork and layout to Amarantine.
+Roma was married to Enya producer Nicky Ryan, with whom she had two daughters, who contributed artwork and layout to Amarantine.
+Nicky died in September 2025.